The ultimate checklist for everyone’s bucket list cruise destination.

 Recommended Fodor’s Video

-Explore the Small Towns
+Explore the Small Towns of Skagway and Ketchikan

 Most cruise lines stop at several small towns and cities along the Inside Passage, all of which offer great excursions for your time off-board the ship.
 But sometimes the best choice is to keep your afternoon open and explore the towns on your own.
 I stopped at three ports in all: Skagway, Juneau, and Ketchikan, and all three offered a unique glimpse into different parts of Alaska’s fascinating history.
 Skagway is a former Gold Rush boomtown that still gives off a very Wild West vibe; Juneau is a low-key capital city with plenty of cute cafés and boutique shops; and Ketchikan is a vibrant fishing community with a strong Native Alaskan culture.
 Even if there are excursions at these ports you don’t want to miss, it’s worth it to set aside some time while the ship’s in port to walk around these fascinating little communities and see how real Alaskans live.